hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 75**

 - C. In the GCP Console, navigate to Stackdriver Logging.
 Consult logs for (GKE) and Cloud SQL.
+100%
-- Explanation
+- postmortem=死体解剖, PM, 事後検討
-  Post mortem always includes log analysis. post mortem = logs
+- post mortem always includes log analysis, answer is C

 <hr />

 **Question 76**

 - A. Ensure that VM service accounts are granted the appropriate Cloud Pub/Sub IAM roles.
+100%
-- Explanation
+- (elenamatay 1 year, 11 months ago) Service accounts are recommended for almost all cases in Pub/Sub (see https://cloud.google.com/pubsub/docs/authentication#service-accounts)
-  The Google-recommended way for your application to authenticate to Cloud Pub/Sub and other Google Cloud services when running on Compute Engine VMs is to use VM service accounts.
-VM service accounts are automatically created when you create a Compute Engine VM, and they are associated with the VM instance.
-To authenticate to Cloud Pub/Sub and other Google Cloud services, you should ensure that the VM service accounts are granted the appropriate IAM roles.
+- If your organization's security policies prevent user accounts from having the required permissions, you can use service account impersonation.

 <hr />

 **Question 77**

 - D. Deploy Cloud VPN Gateway in each region.
 Ensure that each region has at least one VPN tunnel to the on-premises peer gateway.
+100%/tartar

 - Cloud VPN Gateway is a regional service, not global.